 Brands have always been an important part of any economy.
-The word originated from the practice of branding of livestock in ancient Egypt.
-The purpose was originally a form of proof of ownership, but that changed once the potential of branding revealed itself.
-In the marketplace a good brand was always distinguished and that led to an increase in sales.
-Soon other practices started adopted this technique.
-Archaeologists found ceramics and tiles that had a brands engraved on them.
+Originating in Egypt, the purpose was originally a form of proof of ownership, but that changed once the potential of branding revealed itself.
+In the current marketplace, branding is everything and has the potential to make or break a business despite the business size.
+A good brand was always distinguished and that led to an increase in sales.

 This is a guide to help you stay ahead of the evolutionary curve of the worldwide market through personal branding.